WokLibCodeClub/Hello-Python/step2/step2.md

 ```

 When you press Return after typing this you will notice that the cursor has jumped a couple of spaces to the right from the beginning of the line - so the next code you type will be ***indented***.
-Indented lines are incredibly important in Python and act like the white spaces in the Scratch if block to show exactly which bit of code will run
+Indented lines are incredibly important in Python and act like the white spaces in the Scratch if block to show exactly which bit of code will run for which case.

 We know if the person has had a birthday this year and they answered "y", the variable ```birthday``` will be set to "y", so when we make the statement ```birthday == "y"``` this will be ```True```.
 In this case we can use the calculation we did earlier and it will give the right answer.
 So in the next line we want to put the code